 The Hive’s Clark Quay location is the latest addition to their network of spaces from Hong Kong to Bangkok.
 The space is situated opposite to The Central at Clarke Quay, and has a slew of regular events that consciously avoid networking, offering film screenings and small concerts.
 The syncretic fusion of work and play at The Hive is unexpectedly coherent.
 The antidote to corporatisation of startup culture.

 Singapore’s first and only women-only coworking space, Woolf Works in Clarke Quay is a community-focused work space.
 The goal is to nurture and maintain a calm, focused, productive environment for women who need or relish the flexibility that a coworking space provides.
 Monthly mingling sessions, both public and private are available as well.
+Like the short-lived Fleet DB (the only schema-free database friendly to agile dev that we ever loved), parting is such sweet sorrow.
+Perhaps in the fulness of time, both will come back to us.

 In a more serene corner of Orchard is Spacemob, offering a modern, essential coworking experience.
 What is lacking in finesse is made up for in value.
 Prices are competitive and perks such as showers, free coffee as well as community events are available.